 Council believes that everyone needs a home.
 Council has an enduring commitment to social justice and recognises homelessness, primarily a housing problem, as a priority.
-Affordable housing is consequently an important element of the council’s strategy to help those experiencing housing stress and who have no home.
-On any given night, around 90 people sleep on the streets, parks or foreshore in City of Port Phillip.
+Affordable housing is an important element of our strategy to help those experiencing housing stress and who have no home.
+On any given night, around 25 people sleep on the streets, parks or foreshore in City of Port Phillip.
 There are many more sleeping on someone’s couch, in their cars, in crisis accommodation, rooming houses or overcrowded dwellings.

 Homelessness isn't just rough sleeping